-Beginning fall of 2017, I will be an Assistant Professor of Political Science at Illinois College, in Jacksonville, Illinois.
+I am an Assistant Professor of Political Science at Illinois College, in Jacksonville, Illinois.
 Before my current appointment, I had been a Visiting Assistant Professor and Mock Trial coach at Rhodes College.
-In December 2016, I completed my dissertation and received my doctorate with distinction from Loyola University Chicago in December 2016.
+In December 2016, I completed my dissertation and received my doctorate with distinction from Loyola University Chicago.

 I study political behavior with experiments, focusing on political cognition, neuropolitics, and the emotion of disgust.
 My dissertation pushes at the edge of cognitive neuroscience and political psychology using survey data, behavioral experiments, and electroencephalography (reading electrical signals from the scalp).